IEP Meeting is Tomorrow

 This was in an email I opened this morning: “Hi!
-I have my IEP meeting later today, please send me any advice you have that you think might be helpful.
+I have my IEP meeting later today; please send me any advice you think might be helpful.
 Thanks.”

 Now, this is not an unusual email.
-Actually, several times a week, either via email or in our Facebook group, there is something to the tune of “My IEP meeting is later/tomorrow/in an hour, what advice do you have?
+Actually, several times a week, either via email or in our Forums, there is something to the tune of “My IEP meeting is later/tomorrow/in an hour; what advice do you have?
 What should I ask for?
-Do you have a list of accommodations that I can get?”
+Do you have a list of accommodations that I can get?

 Deep breaths, deep breaths. (me, not you)

 I could talk about IEPs and special education strategies all day long.
-And, I have.
-There are probably only a few thousand people, at most, in this country, who know as much about IEPs and the IEP process as I do.
-That being said, I am probably the worst person to ask for help at the last minute.
+And I have.
+There are probably only a few thousand people, at most, in this country who know as much about IEPs and the IEP process as I do.
+That said, I am probably the worst person to ask for help at the last minute.

 Recently I received this: “Whatta bitch, that’s what your website says!
 IEP advice!”

-Yes, yes it does.
+Yes, yes, it does.
 And that’s what I do.
-I put it on here so that the information can be available to the masses.
+I put it here so that the information can be available to the masses.
 Before I get into why I am the worst person to contact at the last minute, I want to give you some helpful information.

 These tips on your first IEP meeting are a compilation of talking with advocates and the group admins.
-They are based on trends we see and what you can really do as a parent if your IEP meeting is less than 24 hours away.
+They are based on trends and what you can do as a parent if your IEP meeting is less than 24 hours away.

 - Dress appropriately.
 In that post, you’ll find suggestions on what to wear to an IEP meeting.

 - Treat it as a business meeting.
 First and foremost, this is a business meeting.
 Your goal is to get your child’s needs met.
-You’re not there to make friends or pass out donuts or gain allies in a battle for services.
+You’re not there to make friends, pass out donuts, or gain allies in a battle for services.
 You are there as an equal member of the IEP team.
 You are an expert.
 Nobody knows this child better than you do.

 - Be solution oriented.
 Come to the table with suggestions on what you think will work to address your child’s needs.

 - Accept that “you don’t know what you don’t know.”
-I’ve been attending IEP meetings for over a decade, I still learn new things every week.
-Don’t think of this as stress, use it as a strength.
+I’ve attended IEP meetings for over a decade; I still learn new things weekly.
+Don’t think of this as stress; use it as a strength.
 There is a lot about IEPs that we don’t know, and that’s fine.
 We can learn.
 We will learn.
-You will NOT learn it all today or tomorrow, so don’t even try.
+You will NOT learn it all today or tomorrow, so don’t try.
 Stay away from websites like Wrightslaw because you’ll be overwhelmed.